 D: Disabling the computer-level Terminal Server is bound to affect all users; we only need to configure the temporary users without interfering with the full-time personnel.

-Dan Balter, MCSA/MCSE Managing and Maintaining a Microsoft Windows Server 2003 Environment Exam Cram 2 (Exam 70-290), Chapter 7 department access a custom application that is installed on Certkiller 8.
+Dan Balter, MCSA/MCSE Managing and Maintaining a Microsoft Windows Server 2003 Environment Exam Cram 2 (Exam 70-290), Chapter 7

 You are the administrator for Certkiller .com's Active Directory domain.
 All client computers run Windows XP Professional.